12f23eddde/bddcheck-patch/README.md

 # bddcheck-patch
-A small patch for datalab/bddcheck to display failure cases in double functions
+A small patch for datalab/bddcheck to display failed cases in double functions
 ### How to use
-Replace datalab-handout/bddcheck/checkprog.pl with the file in this repo
+Replace datalab-handout/bddcheck/checkprogs.pl with the file in this repo